crees00/ElectricityGeneration/README.md

 to find the PID of the process with port 5001, then kill the process

 All other relevant csv files should be in this repo.
 They are stored here because they either do not have direct links online or have been modified to a format suitable to be read.

+Note that the first run will take longer (~5mins total), but will create 'LF.csv' which will save time in future runs